 5. Do You Have a Will and an Advance Health-Care Directive?

-Families who talk in detail about parents’ estate and medical planning have greater peace of mind, according to a survey by Fidelity.
+Families who talk in detail about their parents’ estate and medical planning have greater peace of mind, according to a survey by Fidelity.
 More than 60 percent of parents with adult children want to have these detailed conversations before they retire or early in their retirement.
-Hopefully your parents have a long life ahead of them, but it’s good to start conversations early about what will happen after they die.
+Hopefully, your parents have a long life ahead of them, but it’s good to start conversations early about what will happen after they die.

 A simple question about making wills can get your parents thinking about their health, their finances, and how the family can get on the same page.
 This discussion should include assessing the size of the estate, and where exactly it should go.